St. Joseph High School (Connecticut)

-St Joseph High School, founded in 1962, is a self-governing institution within the Roman Catholic Diocese of Bridgeport in Trumbull, Connecticut.
-It is a co-ed school of approximately 830 students.
+St Joseph High School, is a private, Catholic high school in Trumbull, Connecticut.
+A four-year, co-educational college preparatory school, St. Joseph was founded in 1962 by the Diocese of Bridgeport.
+It is a self governing institution within the Roman Catholic Diocese of Bridgeport in Trumbull, Connecticut.
+It has approximately 830 students.

 History

 Founded in 1962, St Joseph High School was run by the Marist Brothers and the School Sisters of Notre Dame.
 The following individuals have served as principals: Brother Edward Caffrey, Monsignor Richard Shea, Richard Bishop, Matthew Kenney, Kenneth Mayo, James P. Keane, and Nancy DiBuono (current principal).

 Catholic identity

 St Joseph High School offers Mass each day in the Alumni Chapel located on campus.
 The school also boasts a full-time Chaplain, Fr.
-Eric Silva.
+Férry Galbert.
 All students of St Joseph High School, regardless of religion, are required to take Catholic religion classes all 4 years.

 Service

-St Joseph High School students are required to complete community service: 10 hours freshman year, 15 hours sophomore year, 20 hours junior year, 25 hours senior year.
+At St. Joes, all students are required to reach a specific number of community service hours each year.